obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 #### Threats

-We don’t tolerate any threats, physically or verbally.
-For example, threatening to publicize sensitive information about someone’s personal life.
+We don't tolerate any threats, physically or verbally.
+For example, threatening to publicize sensitive information about someone's personal life.

 #### Blatant -isms